cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 } Point3D;
 ```

-The corresponding Cangjie type can be defined as:
+Then its corresponding Cangjie type can be defined like this:

 <!-- run -example00-->